khimo/khimo.github.io/bli-guides/_ideas/bli-alexa.md

 ---
-title: Alexa usage and skill Guide
+title: Control Your BeoLiving Intelligence with Alexa
-description: Description of the available voice commands and devices you can control using Alexa and BeoLiving Intelligence.
+description: This comprehensive guide explains how to control your BeoLiving Intelligence system using Amazon Alexa.
+Learn about enabling the skill, discovering devices, available voice commands for lights, shades, thermostats, Bang & Olufsen NetworkLink devices, and scenes.
+Includes information on device name references and troubleshooting tips.
+keywords: BeoLiving Intelligence, Alexa, voice control, smart home, integration, commands, lights, shades, thermostats, NetworkLink, scenes, troubleshooting, device names
 layout: pagetoc
 ---

 ## Introduction

 This guide includes a description of the available voice commands and devices you can control using _Alexa_ and _BeoLiving Intelligence_.
 To enable this feature, _Alexa_'s skill "_BeoLiving Intelligence skill by Khimo_" must be enabled through the _Alexa App_ (refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](../bli-link-third-party-service)).

 **This feature does not depend on the mode of the _BeoLiving Intelligence_ (ESSENTIAL or PRO)**.

 ## Terminology

 + _BLI_: Alias for BeoLiving Intelligence.